You are here

 the ceiling rate is the sum of the ceiling rate as calculated above and the amount of the reduction in the Part II or Part IV pension.
 The maximum ceiling rate cannot exceed the maximum rate of single service pension.
 For ceiling rates refer to SCH6-A4 to A9 of VEA.
 The amount of increase to the ceiling rate pension under Part II or Part IV is worked out by using the formula in SCH6-A9 of the VEA.

-Adjusted income is defined in section 5H VEA and is the sum of the person's:
+Adjusted income defined in section 5H VEA, for the purposes of income support supplement, is the sum of the person's:

 - ordinary income